HattaTechnology/MyPDF/README.md

 ### View
 - Open and read PDF files, including password-protected documents (3 password attempts).
 - **Multiple documents in tabs** — each tab keeps its own undo history.
-- Acrobat-style dark reading canvas with pages floating on soft shadows.
+- dark reading canvas with pages floating on soft shadows.
 - **Zoom** 1–400 %, with **Fit Width** and **Fit Page** at the top of the zoom dropdown.
 - **Hand tool** — drag to pan the page.
 Click the hand button, press `H`, or just hold **Space** while reading.
 - Select text and copy it with `Ctrl+C` without switching to any edit mode.